JordanMicahBennett/Machine-Learning-Jamaica-Institute_Curriculum_MainPage/README.md

 3. As the **1st machine learning school established in Jamaica/Carribean** in May, 2021, [AICES](https://github.com/g0dEngineer/AICES) seeks to help more and more Jamaicans to find out what steps they can take to acquire skills needed to **stay relevant** in a world that's more and more driven by artificial intelligence, that shall replace more and more jobs with physical robots and or smart software.

-4. As such, [AICES](https://github.com/g0dEngineer/AICES) is an institute that aims to bring more Jamaicans into the modern world of artificial intelligence and programming through fun, tailored lectures.
-Pertinently, see the "why" tab on the [AICES website](https://github.com/g0dEngineer/AICES), to find out why **high-schoolers, or even busy Masters/PhD/Professor people who are not trained in the machine learning field can participate in modern machine learning**!
+4. As such, [MLJI](https://github.com/JordanMicahBennett/Machine-Learning-Jamaica-Institute_Curriculum_MainPage) is an institute that aims to bring more Jamaicans into the modern world of artificial intelligence and programming through fun, tailored lectures.
+Pertinently, see the "why" tab on the [MLJI website](hmlj-institute.appspot.com), to find out why **high-schoolers, or even busy Masters/PhD/Professor people who are not trained in the machine learning field can participate in modern machine learning**!